Skip to content

 Our Community Events

-Join us in July for A Taste of East Sacramento, an annual wine and food tasting event at the The Greek Orthodox Church featuring East Sacramento’s best – loved dining establishments and local wineries and breweries.
+Join us in April for Taste of East Sacramento, an annual wine and food tasting event at the The Greek Orthodox Church featuring East Sacramento’s best – loved dining establishments and local wineries and breweries.

 taste-random-43